Whitney has raised and bred different species of geckos, snakes, lizards, tortoises, and other exotics since 2003.

-These frogs range from about 2 to 2.5" long, and can live about 10 years in captivity.
+These frogs range from about 2 to 2.5" long and can live about 10 years in captivity.

-The species requires at least a 10 gallon tall tank with good humidity.
-Some people keep the enclosure more simple with moist paper towels and a potted plant, but others may go all out in creating a more natural enclosure with a dirt or moss substrate and possible an added waterfall or pond.
+The species requires at least a 10-gallon tall tank with good humidity.
+Some people keep the enclosure more simple with moist paper towels and a potted plant, but others may go all out in creating a more natural enclosure with a dirt or moss substrate and possibly an added waterfall or pond.
 In the case of a more natural enclosure, you may want to consider a larger size tank, as the more space you take up with dirt, plants, and water décor, the less room the frog will have, so for more natural setups, stick with tanks that are at least 29 gallons.

 You want to offer crickets, butter worms, earthworms, and other various insects to tree frogs.
 This species is prone to calcium deficiency and metabolic bone disease, so you want to make sure that you dust the insects properly.